bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/operate/index.markdown

 +++
-type="docs"
+type = "docs"
-title="Operate & Observe"
+title = "Operate & Observe"
-weight=10
+weight = 10
+description = "Understanding the day-to-day use of Brupop"
 +++

 After installation on your cluster Brupop runs in the background and generally requires no intervention.
-Your nodes will check for updates and apply them according your configuration and the Bottlerocket update waves.
+Your nodes will check for updates and apply them according to your configuration and the Bottlerocket update waves.

 However, you can observe the status of the updates by [adhoc query](#adhoc-query) or setup [on-going monitoring](#on-going-monitoring).